karmak-unity/karmak-unity.github.io/_posts/Standard APIs/2020-07-12-Parts Order Helper.md

 ### Pickup / Delivery Methods
 -------------------------

-When creating a parts order, I need to know which are valid pick up and delivery methods by Branch location.
+Provides a list of available valid pick up and delivery methods by Branch location to submit with a Parts Sales Order.

 POST endpoint to look up and return a list of the delivery methods for parts by branchID